Emerica/app-rabbitmq/README.md

 Entermedia RabbitMq Transcoder

--Find out how to complie this along side, or just get it merged?
+-Find out how to complie this along side/complete the "app", or just get it merged?

 -Find out how to add the rabbitmq client jar automagically